- Areas of Study

 Associate ProfessorB.
 S., 1995, Peking University; Ph.
 D., 2003, Iowa State University; Postdoctoral Research Associate, 2003-2005, Ames Lab and Iowa State University; Postdoctoral Research Associate, 2005-2008, Purdue University.

 Our research involves a wide variety of areas in chemistry.
-Students in our group will design, prepare and characterize chiral ligands and metal complexes, screen the catalytic activity, and study the kinetic and mechanisms, using a wide range of analytical and spectroscopic techniques such as multinuclear NMR, IR, UV-vis, GC-MS, as well as electrochemistry and X-ray diffraction.
+Students in our group will design, prepare and characterize chiral ligands and metal complexes, generate biodegradable polymers from renewable resources via catalysis, and study the kinetic and mechanisms of reactions of interest, using a range of analytical and spectroscopic techniques such as multinuclear NMR, IR, UV-vis, GC-MS, GPC, as well as electrochemistry and X-ray diffraction.